Iconic films for their soundtrack

 Some films have managed to immortalize moments thanks to their music, which is inevitably associated with specific emotions and historical contexts.

-Jaws and the musical tension
+Shark and musical tension

-Amélie and its romantic atmosphere
+Amélie and her romantic atmosphere

 Yann Tiersen composed a soundtrack for “Amélie” that evokes a sweet and nostalgic sensibility, creating a romantic and bohemian atmosphere.

-Chariots of Fire and Sporting Triumph
+Chariots of fire and sporting triumph

 This iconic music is frequently used in sporting contexts and continues to inspire new generations.

-Saturday Night Fever and the disco sound
+Saturday night fever and disco sound

-The soundtrack of “Saturday Night Fever” is closely linked to the rise of the disco sound of the seventies, starring the Bee Gees.
+The soundtrack of “Saturday Night Fever” is closely linked to the rise of disco sound of the seventies, starring the Bee Gees.

 Their dynamic and catchy songs became commercial hits that defined the musical culture of the time.